dfrappart/dfrappart.github.io/_posts/2025-11-23-Falco_on_AKS.markdown

 ```

 We'll note also the `falco_rules.yaml` which is the default rules file.
-In the configuraiton thoughn we will find that the accepted rule files by default do not change in comparison to the install through binary.
+In the configuration though we will find that the accepted rule files by default do not change in comparison to the install through binary.

 ```bash